Vincksi/Fact-Verification-with-Evidence-Retrieval/reports/research_report.md

 - **Problem**: The model understands BRAF but fails to link "Apoptosis" (technical term) as the antonym of "Prevents cell death".
 This requires either deeper domain pre-training or external knowledge graph grounding.

 ### 5.3 Failure Modes Discussion
 The primary failure mode identified is the **"Similarity Trap"**.
-Because theStage 1 retriever is designed to find similar text, the Stage 2 verifier receives examples that are *always* semantically related.
+Because the Stage 1 retriever is designed to find similar text, the Stage 2 verifier receives examples that are *always* semantically related.
 The model develops a false heuristic that "Technical Overlap = Logical Support".
 We mitigated this with **GATv2** and **Edge Type Embeddings**, but the results show that without explicit contradiction-aware pre-training, purely neural models still default to similarity when uncertain.

 ---